Academics (Summer 2014)

 Our 600-member faculty is an integrated group of officers and civilians in nearly equal numbers.
 Officers bring fresh ideas and experiences from operational units and staffs of the Navy and Marine Corps.
 The academy's civilian faculty members give continuity to the educational program and form a core of professional scholarship and teaching experience.
 Working together closely, these military and civilian faculty members form one of the strongest and most dedicated teaching faculties of any college or university in the United States.

 Students at the Naval Academy can select one of 24 different majors grouped into six different divisions: Division of Engineering and Weapons, Division of Humanitites and Social Sciences, Division of Mathematics and Science, Division of Professional Development, Division of Leadership Education and Development and the Division of Character Development and Training.
 In addition to graduating with a Bachelor's of Science, students can attain a minor in one of seven different languages: French, German, Spanish, Russian, Japanese, Arabic and Chinese.

 Students who excel at the Naval Academy have many opportunities to challenge and advance themselves through several special programs -- Trident Scholars, Honors Programs, and Voluntary Graduate Education Program (VGEP).

 Graduation Success Rate

-For the seventh year in a row, the United States Naval Academy ranks among nation's leaders for graduating NCAA student-athletes on the Division I level.
-Navy graduated 100 percent of its student-athletes in six of the 20 NCAA sports reported on and averaged an overall rate of 96 percent for student-athletes in all sports - tied for the fourth-highest mark nationally among Football Bowl Subdivision schools.
+For the eighth year in a row, the United States Naval Academy ranks among nation's leaders for graduating NCAA student-athletes on the Division I level.
+Navy graduated 100 percent of its student-athletes in four of the 21 NCAA sports reported on and averaged an overall rate of 93 percent for student-athletes in all sports – tied for he eighth-highest mark nationally among Football Bowl Subdivision schools.